 The thyroid gland is located in the neck, and is responsible for producing thyroxine, a hormone involved in the control of the body's metabolism.
 It is made up of two halves or 'lobes', which lie either side of the trachea (windpipe), joined together by a narrow 'isthmus'.

-Surgery usually involves removal of either one or other lobe ('Lobectomy'), the whole thyroid ('Total Thyroidectomy') or the isthmus alone ('Isthmusectomy').
+Surgery usually involves removal of either one lobe ('Lobectomy'), the whole thyroid ('Total Thyroidectomy') or the isthmus alone ('Isthmusectomy').

 In modern surgical practice, thyroid surgery is very safe, with an extremely low mortality rate.
 Complications may, however, occur due to injury to delicate surrounding structures, and include: